 Add the following paragraph after the first paragraph

 An RD responder that receives an EDMG frame with the Ack policy of MPDUs contained in A-MPDU equal to Scheduled Ack shall transmit RD response burst immediately after a period of time equal to the value of Response Offset subfield from the end of RDG PPDU.
-The duration of the RD response burst shall be equal to the value of the Response Duration subfield of the last Block Ack Schedule frame received from the RD initiator.
+The duration of the RD response burst shall not exceed the period of time equal to the value of Response Duration subfield of the last Block Ack Schedule frame received from the RD initiator.

 Insert the following subclause